JLaydeJ/credit-risk-classification/README.md

 1. An overview of the analysis: Explain the purpose of this analysis.

+  - The purpose of this analysis is to predict whether or not a loan is healthy (low risk) or high-risk.
+The analysis is based on an individual's loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.
+The logistic regression categorizes between the two types of loans, 1 - which is high-risk loans, and 0 - which is healthy loans.
+We have taken target(y) as loan_status and every other column as feature(X).
+Once that was completed we used train-test-split and then used the logistic regression on the original data and created the confusion matrix.
+Finally we printed the classification report for the model.

 2. The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.

-3. A summary: Summarize the results from the machine learning model.
+4. A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.